 Gild in the workplace

-To encourage transparent insights and tangible progress, our curriculums zero in on the topics we know working women confront, day in and day out:
+To encourage transparent insights and tangible progress, our leadership workshop curriculums zero in on the topics we know professional women and workplaces confront, day in and day out:

-- COMMUNICATING EFFECTIVELY: Societal norms and cultural expectations have long perpetuated the idea that men and women have very different communication styles.
-Men are strong and direct, while women are empathetic and nurturing.
+COMMUNICATING EFFECTIVELY: Societal norms and cultural expectations have long perpetuated the idea that men and women have very different communication styles.
 What happens when we stop focusing on perceived differences, and instead focus on building strong, tactile skills for assertive, effective workplace communication—regardless of gender?
+Learn more >

-- DEVELOPING FEMALE LEADERS: It’s a simple concept: if we, as women, don’t see someone who looks like us in a position of power within our organization, we’re unlikely to believe we can rise to a position of power.
-There are dimensions of the career progression that are unique to women, like the ever-tricky work-life balance, or the ever-present wage gap.
-Together, we discuss and enact strategies to overcome these obstacles, and to continue on our career paths with newfound confidence and higher velocity.
+DEVELOPING FEMALE LEADERS: It’s a simple concept: if we, as women, don’t see someone who looks like us in a position of power within our organization, we’re unlikely to believe we can rise to a position of power.
+Together, we discuss and enact strategies to overcome obstacles, and to continue on our career paths with newfound confidence and higher velocity.
+Learn more >

 BUILDING CONFIDENCE: We underscore the difference between speaking up and being outspoken, and examine what “I’m sorry” really means in the office.
 Our participants reflect on their accomplishments, explore the notion of personal pride, and seize the space they deserve to take up in the room.
+Learn more >

-- FOSTERING MENTORSHIPS & RELATIONSHIPS: No matter what they say, there’s enough room for everyone at the table.
+FOSTERING MENTORSHIPS & RELATIONSHIPS: No matter what they say, there’s enough room for everyone at the table.
 We unpack the struggles of climbing the corporate ladder, lay emphasis on building positive relationships, and explore what it means to pay it forward.
+Learn more >